jhawthorn/roaring-ruby/README.md

 # Roaring

-A Ruby wrapper for CRoaring (a C/C++ implementation at https://github.com/RoaringBitmap/CRoaring)

-Roaring Bitmaps are a compressed bitmap/bitset format/library.
-More information and papers can be found at https://roaringbitmap.org/
+[Roaring Bitmaps](http://www.roaringbitmap.org/about/) are a compressed bitmap/bitset format/library.
+Think of it like a `Set` which can only hold (32-bit or 64-bit) `Integer`s, with much lower memory use and supporting fast set operations.

 ## Installation